ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/create-service-instance.md

 3. Type `{{site.data.keyword.ihsdbaas_full}}` into the search field.
 Click the **{{site.data.keyword.ihsdbaas_mongodb_full}}** tile.
 4. Choose a pricing plan.
 5. Enter the required values on the provisioning page and click **Create**. **Tags** are optional and can be added after you create the service instance.
 6. Refresh the **Resource List** page after several minutes.
-When the status of the service instance is **Provisioned**, the instance is ready to use.
+When the status of the service instance is **Active**, the instance is ready to use.

 ## Creating a service instance from the CLI
 {: #cli-create-service}